-Table 2-2Focus Area Land Use Projections

-Table 2-3, General Plan Land Use in 2030, presents a wider calculation of all acreage in the City and maximum potential growth for the different land use designations.
-The acreages of the various land uses on the General Plan Land Use Diagram are presented, along with number of dwelling units and the amount of non-residential square footage.
-The values in Table 2-3 include the Focus Area growth anticipated with the General Plan 2030 (as presented in Table 2-2) account for buildout of any vacant or underutilized parcels, and assume buildout of all land uses (as if all parcels had been developed to their maximum).
+As previously discussed, new growth associated with the General Plan 2030 is anticipated to occur within the identified Focus Areas.
+Table 2-21, Focus Area Land Use Growth Projections, provides a summary of the growth over existing conditions that would occur within each Focus Area with the General Plan 2030.
+Table 2-3, General Plan Land Use in (2030,) presents a wider calculation of all acreage in the City and maximum potential growth for the different land use designations.
+The acreagesacreage of the various land uses on the General Plan Land Use Diagram are presented, along with number of dwelling units and the amount of non-residential square footage.
+The values in Table 2-3 include the Focus Area growth anticipated with the General Plan 2030 (as presented in Table 2-2) account for build out of any vac ant or underutilized parcels, and assume build out of all land uses (as if all parcels had been developed to their maximum).